byterubpay/byterub-site/_posts/2017-11-05-overview-and-logs-for-the-dev-meeting-held-on-2017-11-05.md

 **\<hyc>** I suppose the obvious is 11.1 was released
 **\<rehrar>** MRL can give a brief mini-update if they want too, i know you guys have your own meetings, but just so everyone is in the loop :slightly\_smiling\_face:
 **\<rehrar>** ye!
 How'd we feel the release went? smoother than the last time? it was a bit rough then.
-**\<hyc>** probably moneromooo should give an opinion there. seemed slightly smoother but we still had some cmake/build issues
+**\<hyc>** probably byterubmooo should give an opinion there. seemed slightly smoother but we still had some cmake/build issues
 **\<hyc>** stuff PR'd to master that should also have been PR'd to release and was overlooked
-**\<moneromooo>** Well, there were not man changes.
+**\<byterubmooo>** Well, there were not man changes.
 But pony had some trouble, yes.
-**\<moneromooo>** Not sure what those were right now though.
+**\<byterubmooo>** Not sure what those were right now though.
 **\<suraeNoether>** at MRL, on my end, I've been making steady progress on multisig. the description needed to be expanded to take into account multiple inputs and outputs, and I'm including ringCT as a matter of completeness...
-I've been comparing code as I go. no major obstacles yet, but that probably just means i'm not totally understanding the code yet, but moneromooo and luigi have made themselves available for questions.
+I've been comparing code as I go. no major obstacles yet, but that probably just means i'm not totally understanding the code yet, but byterubmooo and luigi have made themselves available for questions.
 **\<rehrar>** Ye.
 It'd be good to get his perspective.
 We can discuss that next meeting if he's here.
-**\<suraeNoether>** in addition to that, the grad student at U-Michigan Dearborn, Jeffrey Quesnelle, with whom I have a *draft* of a zk lit review paper in the wings... he contacted me again. as part of his master's thesis, he's essentially doing a zcash-link a la monerolink
+**\<suraeNoether>** in addition to that, the grad student at U-Michigan Dearborn, Jeffrey Quesnelle, with whom I have a *draft* of a zk lit review paper in the wings... he contacted me again. as part of his master's thesis, he's essentially doing a zcash-link a la byterublink
 **\<suraeNoether>** he wanted my thoughts, I shared it with fluffypony, we gave him a bit of feedback.
 I don't know how public he wants the document, so I'm not sharing it around
 **\<sarang>** Do we want to say anything about SPECTRE and other blockchain topology constructions?
-**\<suraeNoether>** but it's... interesting. over 30% of zcash transactions are linkable under his model, and although zcash provides a level of plausible deniability, quesnelle's approach doesn't suffer similar sensitivity/specificity problems that monerolink suffered, so
+**\<suraeNoether>** but it's... interesting. over 30% of zcash transactions are linkable under his model, and although zcash provides a level of plausible deniability, quesnelle's approach doesn't suffer similar sensitivity/specificity problems that byterublink suffered, so
 **\<hyc>** curious to see that. doesn't that imply that "zero knowledge" is a misnomer?
 **\<suraeNoether>** well
 **\<suraeNoether>** you can put your credit card in a zero knowledge black box